-Much to our surprise, they were completely gone when we tried, which was months before our cruise.
+Much to our surprise, reservations were completely gone months before our cruise.
 Rumor had it that concierge guests probably snatched them up, but we have no way of knowing for sure.

-We tried to make reservations again at the terminal while we waited to board our Disney Wish cruise after we checked in and could log onto the app as if we were on board in Port Canaveral.
-While we got a Hyperspace Lounge reservation (which they have smartly done away with since then), we still couldn't reserve time for a meal at Enchante.
+We tried to make reservations again at the terminal while we waited to board our Disney Wish cruise after we checked in at the terminal in Port Canaveral and could log onto the app as if we were on board.

-So we immediately headed to Luna after we boarded the ship at 12:20pm in Boarding Group 6, and waited in line.
-Luna opened at 1:00pm to handle onboard reservations for all dining and bars.
-We waited between five and ten minutes to talk to Solange, whom we mentioned earlier.
+So we immediately headed to Luna after we boarded the ship at 12:20 pm in Boarding Group 6, and waited in line for dining reservations.
+Back in 2022, Luna opened at 1:00 pm to handle onboard reservations for all dining and bars.
+We waited between five and ten minutes to talk to Solange, a crew member that we mentioned earlier.